 - exemptions allowed to be taken by individuals under applicable law once allowed.

 - (§§541, 522, Cal.
 Civ.
 Proc.
 Code §703.010 et seq.; Fed.
 R. Bankr.
 Proc.
 4003).

 What are California’s exemptions?

+Only individual debtors have exemptions.
+Corporate debtors do not.
 California has two sets of exemptions laws.
 One is permitted to be used by anyone and includes the statutory homestead exemption; the other is limited to bankruptcy debtors who elect to use the alternative “bankruptcy-like” exemptions (§522, Civ.
 Proc.
-Code §703.010 et seq.).
+Code §703.010 et seq.)

 What debts cannot be discharged?

 A discharge generally operates to discharge the debtor from all debts arising before the petition was filed, except: